BECOME A DOCENT AT THE SANTA BARBARA MUSEUM OF NATURAL HISTORY OR THE TY WARNER SEA CENTER

 There are lots of perks to this job:

 - options for participation in programs, depending on special interests: astronomy, Chumash culture, paleontology, birds, insects, oceanography, mammals or marine life

 - supportive staff

 - Ability to present information in an engaging way

 - Finger printing for background check

-- Training can begin at anytime and is a one on one process.
+- Museum training can begin at anytime and is a one-on-one process.

 - Sea Center Training requires a mandatory course which includes 3 sessions.
 These sessions are held the 1st and 3rd Wednesday evenings of each month, except December.
 Advanced registration is required.

 School and Teacher Services Manager School and Teacher Services Coordinator